high-contrast mode

 We welcome submissions for one of the following threads:

-- Full Papers: Describing novel research related to the workshop’s themes (5-8 pages in two-column including references and up to 12 pages in one-column excluding the references).
+• Full Papers: Describing novel research related to the workshop’s themes (typically up to 10 pages in length, excluding references and appendices).

-- Short Papers: Research papers that are smaller in scope describing novel research related to workshop's themes (2-4 pages in two-column format excluding the references).
+• Short Papers: Research papers that are smaller in scope describing novel research related to workshop's themes (up to 6 pages, one column or 4 pages, two columns in length, including references).
 These can include (but are not limited to) research work that is still in progress or work that has preliminary results.

 Our review process will be double-blind.
 Papers that exceed the defined page limits for a given thread may be rejected without review.
 All papers page limit are including references.